zabumowis/ECGators/README.md

 # Congestive Heart Failure Detection in ECGs using Signal Processing Techniques

 ## Discription
-The repoitory includes the code created to perform 1-dimensional signal processing on ECG signals to detect congetsive heart failure.
+The repoitory includes the code created to perform 1-dimensional signal processing on ECG signals to detect congestive heart failure.
-It also includes set of ECGs that can be used to test the code and the output.
+It also includes a set of ECGs that can be used to test the code and the output.
-Signals that are provided are 10 second long.
+The signals provided are 10 seconds long.
 However, they can be longer if necessary.
+Out of them, two are normal and the rest present with congestive heart failure.
 Note that all the files were given in .mat format.

 ## Data Source